Ralph Jean-Louis: St Michel United

 Jean-Louis has coached St Michel United in two different spells.
 His first spell ended in early 2011, soon after he was appointed national team coach.
 He left after a CAF Champions League match against Young Buffaloes F.C. from Swaziland.
 He won quite a few title with the club in his first spell.

-After been sacked from the national team, Jean-Louis re-joined St Michel United.
+After being sacked from the national team, Jean-Louis re-joined St Michel United.
 Then in 2015 he left again, due to being re-hired by the national team.
 He thanked St Michel United for their understanding.

 Seychelles

 Jean-Louis was first appointed the manager of the Seychelles national team in December 2010, replacing Andrew Amers-Morrison as head coach.
 After his appointment, Jean-Louis said that his objective with the team was, "Reaching the Indian Ocean Island Games final and making local fans proud with a win."

 At the 2011 Indian Ocean Island Games held in Seychelles, Jean-Louis's team was drawn in group A with Mauritius, Comoros and the Maldives.
 The team's first game was on 4 August 2011 against Comoros with the game ending in a 0–0 draw.
 Seychelles' second group game was against Mauritius and goals from Nelson Laurence and Archille Henriette secured Seychelles a 2–1 win.
-In their final group game, the Jean-Loius led Seychelles beat the Maldives 5–1.
+In their final group game, the Jean-Louis led Seychelles beat the Maldives 5–1.
 This meant the team progressed to the semi-finals as group winners on seven points, three points ahead of Mauritius and five points ahead of both Comoros and the Maldives.
 In the semi-finals Jean-Louis's team faced Réunion.
 Seychelles won in extra time 2–1 after a 118th-minute winner from Karl Hall.
 In the final, Seychelles would face Mauritius, a team they beat 2–1 in the group stage.
 The game finished 1–1 after extra time so the game went to penalties.
 Seychelles won the shootout 4–3, and in doing so won the gold medal.
 Jean-Louis left the team soon after the Indian Ocean Island Games victory.

 Jean-Louis was re-appointed manager of Seychelles in September 2015, replacing Ulric Mathiot.
 In an interview with Seychelles Life after his appointment, Jean-Louis said, "I took it up this time as a challenge for me to see if I can do better than last time."
 He was one of four applicants for the job and the only local one.
 His first match in his second spell as manager was against Burundi on 7 October 2015 in the first round of African qualifying for the 2018 FIFA World Cup.
 The team lost 1–0 before losing the second leg 2–0 and being knocked out of qualifying for the World Cup.